psa/hn.otoh.org/content/curfew/index.md

   be closed.
   * Restaurants will be permitted to re-open for take out and delivery once appropriate biosecurity protocols are established.
+* Businesses requesting an operating permit should mail ccib_2000@yahoo.es

 Hours:
 * General curfew 18:00 - 06:00.